 During the periods highlighted in the table above, there were new large-scale growth projects across Pembina's business being placed into service.
-The company's financial and operating results have also been impacted by the volatility of commodity market prices, fluctuations in foreign exchange rates, and inflation.
+The Company's financial and operating results have also been impacted by the volatility of commodity market prices, fluctuations in foreign exchange rates, and inflation.
 In addition to these factors, several other notable elements have impacted Pembina's financial and operating results during the specified periods above, including:

-- the receipt and associated tax of the \$350 million payment received from the termination of the arrangement agreement with Inter Pipeline Ltd. in the third quarter of 2021; - higher contributions made to Alliance to redeem all of its issued and outstanding senior notes in 2021; - impairments recognized on certain assets in Pipelines as a result of contract expirations in the fourth quarter of 2021; - the completion of the PGI Transaction, which resulted in a gain recognized by Pembina of \$1.1 billion in the third quarter of 2022 and other impacts to Pembina's earnings; - the Ruby Settlement Agreement in the fourth quarter of 2022 with Ruby Pipeline, L.L.C. (the "Ruby Subsidiary") which provided for the payment in January 2023 from Pembina to the Ruby Subsidiary of U.S. \$102 million in exchange for the release of Pembina from any causes of action arising in connection with, among other things, the prepetition distributions and the Ruby Subsidiary Bankruptcy (as defined below); and - the Northern Pipeline system outage in the first and second quarter of 2023 and the Wildfires in the second quarter of 2023.
+- higher contributions made to Alliance to redeem all of its issued and outstanding senior notes in the fourth quarter of 2021; - impairments recognized on certain assets in Pipelines as a result of contract expirations in the fourth quarter of 2021; - the completion of the PGI Transaction, which resulted in a gain recognized by Pembina of \$1.1 billion in the third quarter of 2022 and other impacts to Pembina's earnings; - the Ruby Settlement Agreement in the fourth quarter of 2022 with Ruby Pipeline, L.L.C. (the "Ruby Subsidiary") which provided for the payment in January 2023 from Pembina to the Ruby Subsidiary of U.S. \$102 million in exchange for the release of Pembina from any causes of action arising in connection with, among other things, the prepetition distributions and the Ruby Subsidiary Bankruptcy (as defined below); and - the Northern Pipeline system outage in the first and second quarter of 2023 and the Wildfires in the second quarter of 2023.